 The Family Medicine Residency at OhioHealth Grant Medical Center was established in 1971 as one of the first programs approved by the ACGME.
 The program has graduated more than 400 family physicians and is currently training 36 residents.

-In the fall of 2017, Grant Family Medicine opened its new state-of-the-art facility downtown and transitioned from the Grove City and Whitehall offices to this new center.
+In the fall of 2017, Grant Family Medicine opened its new state-of-the-art facility downtown and transitioned from satellite offices to this new center.
 Our new office is directly across the street from the hospital and allows for a seamless integration between the inpatient and outpatient environments, ultimately providing true continuity of care to our community!
+As of July 2019, all three classes of residents are housed in this one downtown location!

 Additionally, the program maintains an active inpatient presence with residents caring for general medical, critical care, and acute care needs.
 They are called upon to run Code Blues, Sepsis Alerts, and Rapid Assessment Team calls.
 Our residents also have a 24/7 presence on the labor and delivery and postpartum units, maintaining continuity of care for our obstetrical and newborn patients.

 The faculty includes 10 full-time and 7 part-time physicians, as well as a dedicated behaviorist.
-All faculty members are board certified in Family Medicine with special interest ranging from maternal-child health, obstetrics, geriatrics, addiction medicine, women’s health, hospice, sports medicine, scholarly activity, and diabetes management.
+All faculty members are board certified in Family Medicine with special interests ranging from maternal-child health, obstetrics, geriatrics, addiction medicine, women’s health, hospice, sports medicine, scholarly activity, and diabetes management.
 There are also a wide variety of community preceptors and specialists who dedicate time to teaching our residents in and out of the hospital.